root-project/root/documentation/spectrum/Spectrum.md

 -   **`ymax`**: high limit y of filtered region
 -   **`filter_coeff`**: value which is set in filtered region

-The enhancement function using transforms has the form of
+The enhancement function using transforms has a form of

 ```{.cpp}
 char *Enhance2(const float **source,